 Many routes can lead to an infantile-onset Pompe disease (IOPD) diagnosis.

-A family history of Pompe disease may have prompted genetic counseling and in-utero testing of a baby or newborn genetic screening could have been performed shortly after birth.
+A family history of Pompe disease may have prompted genetic counseling and in-utero testing of a baby or newborn screening could have been performed shortly after birth.
 If signs and symptoms suggest Pompe disease, additional tests to confirm a diagnosis may be performed.

-A diagnosis of IOPD is typically made when a very low amount of acid alpha-glucosidase, or GAA, enzyme is detected in the blood or tissue.
-The recommended confirmatory test for IOPD uses genetics to determine if there is a change (pathogenic variant) in the gene for the GAA enzyme.
+As described in more detail in the Diagnostic Journey of IOPD, a diagnosis of IOPD is typically made when a very low amount of acid alpha-glucosidase, or GAA, enzyme is detected in the blood or tissue.
+The recommended confirmatory test for IOPD uses genetic analysis to determine if there are changes (pathogenic variants) in the gene for the GAA enzyme.

 Genetic testing of the GAA gene can identify the specific genetic alterations and is often done after blood testing has revealed deficient GAA enzyme

 The combination of genetic variants in the GAA gene may provide information on disease severity